knpuniversity/rest/knpu/episode2/link-battle-programmer.rst

 At the bottom, you can see that response has Programmer and Project information right inside of it.
-That's because the Battle class has two properties that hold these object.
+That's because the Battle class has two properties that hold these objects.
 The serializer sees these objects, and serializes them recursively.

 In a couple of chapters, we're going to talk about embedding resources where we do this on purpose.
 But for now, I want to avoid it: if I'm getting a Battle,